-To remedy this, the bridge sends out duplicates of these frames (by default).
+To remedy this, the bridge sends out duplicates of these frames (default).
 One frame has source-routing fields (a spanning tree explorer RIF) and the other is formatted for transparent bridging (no RIF).
-The NO DUPLICATE command lets you eliminate this duplication by allowing you to disable the creation of one of these types of frames.
-The NO DUPLICATE command does not allow you to disable both types of frames simultaneously.
+The no duplicate command lets you eliminate this duplication by disabling the creation of one of these types of frames.
+Said command does not allow you to disable both types of frames simultaneously.

-Entering NO DUPLICATE STE tells the bridge to refrain from sending spanning tree explorer frames created for the source-routing environment.
-Entering NO DUPLICATE TSF tells the bridge to refrain from sending out transparent spanning frames for the transparent bridging environment.
+Running no duplicate ste tells the bridge to refrain from sending spanning tree explorer frames created for the source-routing environment.
+Running no duplicate tsf tells the bridge to refrain from sending out transparent spanning frames for the transparent bridging environment.
 In both cases, the bridge normally sends both types of frames.
 Disabling transparent bridging also disables the creation of transparent frames.